rubykube/toolbox/docs/trading_activity_seed.md

 ## Trading Activity Seed

 This script provides the easiest way to seed your platform with some trading activity.
+It requires access to Peatio database and rails console.

 ### Running